-Figure 19. ( a ) Heat map of P. fallax HKI727; ( b ) Heat map of R. jostii DSM44719.
+Figure 20. ( a ) Heat map of P. fallax HKI727; ( b ) Heat map of R. jostii DSM44719.
 Rows = mass features, columns = producing conditions.
 Conditions which did not provoke any new mass features are not shown in the heat map.
 See separate excel file for detailed heat map.

-Table S20.
-Overview of new mass features, proposed compounds and corresponding producing conditions from selected strains.
+Table S21.
+Overview of new mass features, proposed compounds, and corresponding producing conditions from selected strains.